Emil Seidel: 1912 vice presidential candidacy

+Third Common Council tenure (1916–1920)

-Seidel tried to win re-election as mayor of Milwaukee in 1914, but was soundly defeated.
-He was returned to the city council as an alderman at large in the city election of 1916.
-He won re-election in 1918, remaining at the post until 1920.
+Seidel tried to regain election as mayor of Milwaukee in 1914, but was soundly defeated.
+He returned to the Milwaukee Common Council in 1916 after winning election to an at-large aldermanic seat.
+He won re-election as an alderman in 1918, and remained in office until 1920.

 Seidel, an opponent of World War I, voted against Milwaukee's purchase of Liberty bonds to help finance the war effort.
 He also was an outspoken opponent of a proposed Milwaukee "loyalty ordinance".
 In the superheated wartime political climate, marked by political repression of the anti-war movement, Seidel ran afoul of the law when he was arrested on November 12, 1917, in Horicon, Wisconsin following a speech he made there.
 Charged with "tending to provoke an assault or breach of peace during an address", he was fined $50.

-In 1932, Seidel ran for a seat in the United States Senate from Wisconsin, winning 6% of the vote.
+Fourth Common Council tenure (1932–1936)

 He served a final four-year stint as a Milwaukee city alderman from 1932 until 1936.
+In 1932, Seidel ran for a seat in the United States Senate from Wisconsin, winning 6% of the vote Seidel was a Wisconsin delegate at the 1932 Socialist National Convention, which was held in Milwaukee.